 These chocolate peanut butter energy balls take just a handful of simple ingredients to prepare.
 Here's what you need:

 - Oats: I like to use a base of old-fashioned oats.
 They are inexpensive and easy to find.

 - Peanut butter: My boys love creamy peanut butter, so I make these peanut butter snacks with it.
 Crunchy works really well though if you want to use it!

 - Chia seeds: An optional ingredient that adds some more nutrition to the peanut butter balls.
-They add a bit more protein and also some healthy fats.

 - Maple syrup: To add more sweetness but the amount you add is variable.
 How much you need will depend on how sweet you want your energy bites and also what type of peanut butter you are using.